UWNETLAB/metaknowledge/_posts/docs/2016-12-15-RecordCollection.md

 _dropYears_ : `optional int or list[int]`

  Default `None`, year or collection of years that will be removed from the returned value, note the dropped years will still be used to calculate the deviation from the 5-year

+_rankEmptyYears_ : `optional [bool]`

+ Default `False`, if `True` years with 0 count will be ranked according to their deviance, if many 0 count years exist their ordering is not guaranteed to be stable

 ###### Returns